dbvisel/tapestryviewer/README.md

 ## TODO:

+# backend overhaul
+ - supabase seems like it would be an easy way to do this?

 ## ui overhaul

- - titlebar should go full-window
+ - titlebar should make item go full-window on double-click
    - this currently works with books
- - unfullscreen icon needs to appear
  - make click-to-select mode
  - clarity of model
    - Safari zooming is weird – two-finger scrolling